m-goos/jenkins-configuration-as-code-blog/blog2/blog2-jenkins-job-setup-automation.md

 plugins.txt
 ```

-Now let's do a quick check of your environment and setup.
+Now let us do a quick check of your environment and setup.
 You should be able to run the following container that can be built from the `Blog2-code` directory:
 ```sh
 # start Docker or the docker-daemon
 $ pwd